-Andy is the founder and CEO of the ELIJAH companies, including Elijah Ltd, Elijah Data Security LLC, and Elijah Information Technology LLC.
+Andy is a Senior Vice President and Shareholder of Repario (www.repariodata.com), where he leads the company's digital forensics business unit.
+Prior to joining Repario, Andy served as founder and CEO of the ELIJAH, which specialized in digital forensics investigations, data collection, and eDiscovery services.
+Andy also is owner and CEO of Elijah Information Technology LLC, which specializes in providing white-glove IT support services.
 Before founding ELIJAH, Andy served as a partner at Foley & Lardner, practicing in litigation and technology law, and was an associate at Mayer Brown.
 He served as General Counsel to the International Save the Children Alliance in Geneva, Switzerland, and as a judicial clerk to the Honorable Harlington Wood Jr. of the United States Court of Appeals for the Seventh Circuit.
 Andy has held several roles in academia, including as an Adjunct Professor of Law at the IIT Chicago-Kent College of Law, an Adjunct Professor, Springfield College (Benedictine University at Springfield), and a Graduate Teaching Assistant at the University of Illinois.

-Andy founded and led the ELIJAH team recognized as Digital Forensics Provider of the Year by Finance Monthly Magazine, Computer Forensic Investigations Provider of the Year (U.S.) by the ACQ Law Awards, and as Best for Computer Forensics & Expert Testimony Services (U.S.) by the AI Legal Awards.
+Andy is the leader of Repario's digital forensics business unit.
+Andy also founded and led the ELIJAH team recognized as Digital Forensics Provider of the Year by Finance Monthly Magazine, Computer Forensic Investigations Provider of the Year (U.S.) by the ACQ Law Awards, and as Best for Computer Forensics & Expert Testimony Services (U.S.) by the AI Legal Awards.
 He has managed and testified as an expert in multi-faceted digital forensic engagements in civil matters relating to trade secret misappropriation, patent and trademark infringement, will and trust disputes, contracts, personal injury, and evidence spoliation, among others.
 Digital forensic criminal engagements Andy has led include those involving allegations of computer fraud and abuse, child pornography, and public corruption, among others.
 Andy also routinely serves as a digital forensic neutral, assisting parties with efficiently preserving and investigating key evidence, and reporting on findings to the parties and courts.

-As the founder and CEO of the Elijah Data Security LLC team recognized as Leading Data Security Adviser of the Year in both Florida and Illinois by the AI Leading Advisor Awards, Andy has a depth of experience in cybersecurity matters, and has testified as an expert in data security best practices and in matters involving alleged unauthorized account access and hacking.
+Andy founded a company recognized as Leading Data Security Adviser of the Year in both Florida and Illinois by the AI Leading Advisor Awards.
+He has a depth of experience in cybersecurity matters, and has testified as an expert in data security best practices and in matters involving alleged unauthorized account access and hacking.
 Andy has led a variety of incident response and information security assessment engagements on behalf of law firms, financial institutions, and SMBs.
-Elijah Data Security LLC has been recognized as

-Andy leads the ELIJAH team recognized as eDiscovery Company of the Year by the AI Legal Awards and as Best Overall E-Discovery Company by the Daily Business Review.
-Andy has testified in federal and state courts as an expert in electronic discovery and evidence spoliation, and continues to be called upon as an eDiscovery Liaison, eNeutral, and expert consultant.
+Prior to joining Repario, Andy founded and led the ELIJAH team recognized as eDiscovery Company of the Year by the AI Legal Awards and as Best Overall E-Discovery Company by the Daily Business Review.
+Andy has testified in federal and state courts as an expert in electronic discovery and evidence spoliation, and continues to be called upon as an eDiscovery Liaison, eNeutral, and expert eDiscovery consultant.

 Engility Corp. v.
 Daniels, U.S. District Court, D. CO (2016) – In a matter involving alleged misappropriation of confidential data, testified regarding the extent and timing of such misappropriation